xiaozi233/IngameIME-1.8.9/README.md

 - [tttsaurus](https://github.com/tttsaurus):Helped to fix the bug of InGameInfoXML
 - [Andrea Frederica](https://github.com/AndreaFrederica):Patched a possible unknown crash issue with LoliASM(maybe
 - [Live-Block](https://github.com/Live-Block):Provides 1.17 UI and cursor following port
-- [RuiXuqi](https://github.com/RuiXuqi):More dynamic cursor tracking and project refactoring
+- [RuiXuqi](https://github.com/RuiXuqi):More dynamic cursor tracking and project refactoring, and port it back to 1.7.10
 - There will be more in the future :)

 ## Bug